Why 1% More in Price Beats 5% in Volume

 The rare companies that made it stick

-These look extreme, but they are what happens when the starting EBIT margin is thin.
-On a retailer running a 2–3% operating margin, a 1% price gain is not an 8% move.
-It is a 30–50% move.
-That is an entire year's planning cycle on a single lever — if you can hold it through the waterfall.
+The pattern is intuitive: on a retailer running a 2 to 3% operating margin, a 1% price gain is not an 8% move.
+It is a 30 to 50% move.
+That is an entire year''s planning cycle on a single lever, if you can hold it through the waterfall.

-A company published under the alias Soundco rebuilt its pocket-price waterfall across data-communications customers and lifted average realized price by 3%.
+A data-communications company published under the alias Soundco rebuilt its pocket-price waterfall across customers and lifted realised price by a low single-digit percentage.
 Volume did not fall.
-Operating profit went up by 44%.
+Operating profit moved by a multiple of the price gain, the textbook waterfall-discipline outcome.

-And a case referred to as Normcomp ran a "value-equity ladder" programme that repositioned its premium tier on explicit consumer-value drivers.
-It gained 8% on list price and picked up 5 percentage points of market share at the same time.
-Operating profit doubled.
+A second case, referred to as Normcomp, ran a "value-equity ladder" programme that repositioned its premium tier on explicit consumer-value drivers.
+It gained both list-price headroom and market share at the same time, and operating profit roughly doubled.

 These were not home runs from a pricing god.
 They were the result of teams who decided to spend disproportionate attention on the lever with disproportionate leverage.